sunnyswag/hearthstone_script-/README.md

 ## Introduction

-   A poor college student want to earn more gold in HearthStone.
+   * A poor college student want to earn more gold in HearthStone.

-   I write in python and use some cv2 built-in functions ,such as,Canny()，matchTemplate() and compareHist().You can get details by reading the source codes `hearthstone_auto`.py.However,the comments are written by Chinese.If you have any questions ,please contact me.
+   * I write in python and use some cv2 built-in functions ,such as,Canny()，matchTemplate() and compareHist().You can get details by reading the source code `hearthstone_auto`.py.However,the comments are written by Chinese.If you have any questions ,please contact me.

+   * Some implemented functions :start game ,play cards ,trample face ,attack sneer attends and end turn.

 ## Getting Started